Our Commitment to your Privacy

 Your personal information may be stored for many years.
 When personal information is no longer needed by the Finite Group (and the Finite Group is not legally required to retain it), we may take reasonable steps to destroy or de-identify the information.

 When you visit our website we may send a ‘cookie’ to your computer.
 This is a small data file stored by your computer to help improve functionality or tailor information to provide visitors to our website with more relevant pages.
-For details of the cookies used by us, please contact the Privacy Officer.
 We may also analyse website traffic to identify what visitors find most interesting so we can tailor our website accordingly.
+For more details, please contact the Privacy Officer and review our T&Cs for Website Use (available on our websites).

 As our website is linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.